HOPE Consortium

 Healthy Outcomes of Pregnancy for Everyone through Science, Partnership, and Equity

-Founders and HOPE Partners
+HOPE Partners

-Laura Jelliffe-Pawlowski, PhD, MS, Primary Founder and Lead
+UCSF, NYU: Laura Jelliffe-Pawlowski, PhD, MS, Primary Founder and Lead

-Scott Oltman, MS, Senior Epidemiologist
+UCSF: Scott Oltman, MS, Senior Epidemiologist, Co-Lead, Postnatal Population-Based Investigations

-Mr. Oltman is a Senior Epidemiologist for Postnatal Investigations for the HOPE study.
+Mr. Oltman is a Senior Epidemiologist for Postnatal Investigations for the HOPE Consoritium.
 He is a senior epidemiologist and analyst at UCSF in the Department of Biostatistics and Epidemiology and in Global Health Sciences and is a researcher with the UCSF California Preterm Birth Initiative.

-Larry Rand, MD, Co-Founder and Lead, Maternal and Fetal Clinical Investigation
+UCSF: Larry Rand, MD, Co-Founder and Lead, Maternal and Fetal Clinical Investigation

 Dr. Rand is a HOPE Consortium Co-Founder and serves as its Primary Lead of Maternal and Fetal Clinical Investigation.
 He is the Marc and Lynne Benioff Endowed Chair in Maternal Fetal Medicine in the Department of Obstetrics, Gynecology & Reproductive Sciences in the UCSF School of Medicine.
 He is the Primary Investigator of the UCSF California Preterm Birth Initiative.
 Dr. Rand also serves as Primary Lead of Maternal and Fetal Clinical Investigation for the HOPE COVID-19 study.